martn2023/github-talent-finder-data-engineering/README.md

   - scalability
   - integration ease
   - security needed for a continuous data streams
-- This is my first experience with a major cloud platform e.g. __GCP__, AWS, Azure

 # II.
 Product explanation/example use case
 Pretend you are a technical recruiter/HR Manager with some pain points on candidate discovery.
 Maybe you want someone how knows how to program for the Minecraft game.
 You want to find software developers who have demonstrated relevant expertise, who aren't receiving too many competing invites, and aren't too hard to contact.